mukulb82/microservices_observability_monitoring/README.md

  =========

  1. The three SpringBoot microservices are deployed in localhost as Embedded tomcat part of SpringBoot.
  2. Jaeger, Prometheus, Grafana are deployed as docker containers.
+Required YMLs for for docker run are present in the source_code folder.

  Assumptions: